gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Innocuous,"
 it finally said.

-Gumption straightened up patted Crusher's side.
+Gumption straightened up and patted Crusher's side.
 "That's a good idea,
 but I can't afford any kind o' Sandy Bend school."